JavaScript

 document.body.appendChild(image)

-The data URL includes a best guess at the MIME type based on the file extension and/or the file contents, and will look something like this:
+The data URL includes a best guess at the MIME type based on the file extension and/or the file contents, and will look something like this for binary data:

 data:image/png;base64,iVBORw0KGgo=